willeponken/d0018e-exam-answers/2017-08-22/Question-5.md

 For a replication degree of 3, one request is stored as primary copy, and the rest (two) is stored at the replication nodes.

 ## d)
 There is no master in Cassandra, in the sense of a server that controls all nodes.
-The data is however not perfectly distributed over all nodes, only at the primary and replocation nodes.
+The data is however not perfectly distributed over all nodes, only at the primary and replication nodes.